-Mrgvlovani was the first alphabet from which Nuskhuri was derived and then Mkhedruli.
+Mrgvlovani was the first alphabet from which the Nuskhuri was derived, followed by the Mkhedruli.

 The alphabets coexist thanks to their different cultural and social functions, reflecting an aspect of Georgia’s diversity and identity.
 Their ongoing use in a cultural sense also gives communities a feeling of continuity,” said UNESCO.

 Describing the Representative List of Intangible Cultural Heritage of Humanity, UNESCO said intangible cultural heritage was not merely valued as a cultural good, on a comparative basis, for its exclusivity or its exceptional value.

 It thrives on its basis in communities and depends on those whose knowledge of traditions, skills and customs are passed on to the rest of the community, from generation to generation, or to other communities.”